Fish-MIP/FishMIP_extracting-data/Scripts/Creating_Mask_EEZs.md

   a multilayer raster mask based on merged shapefile</a>
   - <a href="#loading-input-rasters" id="toc-loading-input-rasters">Loading
     input rasters</a>
-  - <a href="#calculate-grid-area" id="toc-calculate-grid-area">Calculate
-    grid area</a>
   - <a href="#defining-function-to-create-rasters-from-shapefiles"
     id="toc-defining-function-to-create-rasters-from-shapefiles">Defining
     function to create rasters from shapefiles</a>
-  - <a href="#applying-function-to-list-containing-all-shapefiles"
+  - <a href="#applying-raster-creation-function"
-    id="toc-applying-function-to-list-containing-all-shapefiles">Applying
-    function to list containing all shapefiles</a>
+    id="toc-applying-raster-creation-function">Applying raster creation
+    function</a>
 - <a href="#python-based-code"
   id="toc-python-based-code"><code>Python</code>-based code</a>
   - <a href="#loading-libraries" id="toc-loading-libraries">Loading